kongzhiwei/bootProcessInformation/guide/README.md

 ## Step Seven:  forked branch sync with the source branch

+the source branch append guide after your forked,

+sync action:

-new pull request in your forked branch
+7.1 new pull request in your forked branch

 ![7_sync_1](./img/7_sync_1.png)